-Endometriosis is a chronic condition where the cells that normally grow and shed in a woman’s uterus start to grow in other areas in the body.
+Endometriosis is a condition where the cells that normally grow and shed in a woman’s uterus start to grow in other areas in the body.
 Most commonly, it affects the ovaries, fallopian tubes, and the tissue that lines the pelvis.
 This tissue can become inflamed, bleed, and cause scar tissue, irritating surrounding organs and often causing severe pain.

 Symptoms of endometriosis include painful periods (dysmenorrhea), pain during intercourse, pain with urination or bowel movements, excessive bleeding, and infertility.
 Fatigue, diarrhea, bloating, nausea, and constipation are also common, particularly during menstrual periods.

 Underlying Causes of Endometriosis

 No exact cause for endometriosis currently exists, but there are some possible explanations and risk factors to consider.

 Some experts believe that endometriosis is caused by retrograde menstruation.
 This occurs when menstrual blood containing endometrial cells doesn’t exit the body.
 Rather, it flows back through the fallopian tubes and into the pelvic cavity.
 Here, the endometrial cells stick to the pelvic organs and wall, grow, and continue to thicken and bleed.